yuvashree-cse/HTML-Practice/README.md

-# HTML Learning 🌐
+# 🌐 HTML Learning

-Welcome to my **HTML Learning** repository!
-This repository documents my journey of learning HTML through the **HTML Essentials** course offered by **Cisco Networking Academy**.
-It contains my practice exercises, module projects, and hands-on experiments as I build a strong foundation in web development.
+Welcome to my **HTML Learning Repository**! 🚀

+This repository documents my journey of learning **HTML5** through the **HTML Essentials** course offered by **Cisco Networking Academy**.
+It contains my practice exercises, module-based projects, and hands-on implementations of the concepts covered throughout the course.

+The goal of this repository is to strengthen my understanding of HTML fundamentals, semantic markup, accessibility, and modern web page structure while building practical projects.

 ---

-## 📖 About
+## 📖 Course

-This repository serves as my personal learning journal where I practice HTML concepts and apply them through mini-projects.

-Throughout this course, I explore:

-* HTML document structure
-* Text formatting
-* Lists and tables
-* Hyperlinks
-* Images and multimedia
-* Forms
-* Semantic HTML
+**Course:** HTML Essentials
-* Accessibility best practices
-* Page organization
-* Basic web design principles

-Each project reflects the concepts learned in a specific module of the course.
+**Platform:** Cisco Networking Academy

 ---